…oh, and for car dealers, chatbots are moving metal!

 With Facebook Messenger, you can actually answer their questions and begin to build rapport, since you don’t have to get personal with them in order to create a lead in the CRM.

 Okay, But Why Do We Need a Chatbot?

 Chatbots can answer your Facebook Messenger communications instantly, correctly, and can do so 24/7/365.
 Chatbots never get sick, they’re never late to work, and they can handle a nearly infinite number of conversations simultaneously.

-Oh, and chatbots can cost you a whole lot less than a BDC agent.
-In fact, for what most dealers pay a single BDC agent for eight hours work, they can buy over 2,000 hours of great chatbot service.
-(Great car dealer chatbots can cost as little as $50 per month for round-the-clock coverage.)
+Oh, and chatbots can cost you a whole lot less than just one BDC agent.
+(Great car dealer chatbots cost relatively nothing for round-the-clock coverage.)

 Wait, what is a Chabot again?